 - Use grow lights when the light conditions cannot be met.

-If you are careful with the propagation process, you may succeed in propagating the plant properly.
+If careful with the propagation process, you may successfully propagate the plant.

-Read the complete guide before embarking on the process so that you don’t mess up.
+Read the complete guide before embarking on the process to avoid messing up.

 Also, focus on providing optimum conditions after propagating the plant to ensure the plant doesn’t die off.